Klaus Link Wall Lamp

-No information to be found about the designer, unfortunately.
-Many Klaus Link names appear, but no information to be found about a designer.
+No information can be found about the designer, unfortunately.
+Many Klaus Link names appear, but nothing about a designer.
 Do you have an idea about him?
-Please use the contact form to make this website more complete.
+Please let us know through the contact form and help improve the websites exactitude.

 The Heinz Neuhaus Beleuchtungskörperfabrik (Lighting fixture factory) company was founded in 1955 in Neheim-Hüsten, the lighting capital of Germany.
 The company received 4 iF Design Awards, all for designs by Rolf Krüger.
 You can find them over here on their website.
 Other designers that work for Heinz Neuhaus are, among others Wilhelm Wagenfeld and of course Klaus Link.
 The company no longer exists.